3 Important Questions You Have to Ask About AI

 But, our B2B marketing friend needs to understand that any solution he selects will likely need a healthy amount of time to learn from his email database and start writing subject lines better than his human team.

 Even then, the system will probably need more time to improve, too.

 That's why the answer to "Can AI do X?" is usually "It depends."
 Very few solutions can be implemented completely out of the box on Day 1.

 3. Do I have enough of the right data to make this work?

-Many marketers don't realize the type and amount of data they have can make or break the adoption of an AI tool.
+Many companies don't realize the type and amount of data they have can make or break the adoption of an AI tool.

-Marketers must ask vendors about the data required to use their solutions.
+Marketers must ask vendors about the data and the data strategy required to use their solutions.

 In some cases, you may need tens or hundreds of thousands of custom data points that you own to benefit from an AI tool.

-In other cases, marketing AI tools may find this data in the public domain (by scraping websites, for instance), so you don't need to possess it yourself.
+In other cases, an AI solution may find this data in the public domain (by scraping websites, for instance), so you don't need to possess it yourself.